 The first ever down jacket was patented by Eddie Bauer, an American outdoor enthusiast and sports shop owner in the 1930s.
 On a snowy January fishing trip, Bauer was forced to take off his heavy wool jacket in order to carry his 100-pound haul of fish across the mile hike back to his car.
 The bitter cold combined with the moisture of the snow and fish soon left Bauer in a hypothermic state.
 Which may have resulted in his death had he not been rescued by his companion.

 Eddie Bauer, shopkeeper, at his original Seneca Street store

 Bauer realised he needed a jacket that was not only warm, but also lightweight and breathable, so he needn’t take it off during heavy work.
 The solution came in the form of goose down, which he crafted into a design he called the Blizzard-Proof Jacket.
 It was an instant hit, turning Bauer’s business into a household name, and the down jacket continues to be a staple of winterwear to this day.

-With ski season upon us, the down jacket provides the perfect combination of lightweight construction and impressive warmth to throw into a suitcase for winter travels, or to keep at the ready in your wardrobe as a versatile all-rounder to see you through into Spring.
+With ski season upon us, the down jacket provides the perfect combination of lightweight construction and impressive warmth to throw into a suitcase for winter travels.
+Or to keep at the ready in your wardrobe as a versatile all-rounder to see you through from Autumn into Spring.
 With that in mind, here are a few of our favourite down jackets to keep you feeling warm and looking cool this Winter.

 The Serious Choice – nobis